templatus/templatus-vue/README.md

 - Honeybadger.io (for error tracking in Ruby and JavaScript)
 - Lograge (for single-line logging)
 - Docker (for production deployment, NOT for development)
-- Puma-dev (for using https in development)
+- Puma-dev (for using HTTPS in development)
 - Foreman (for starting up the application locally)
 - dotenv (for configuration by using ENV variables)